-The Village launderette, which is managed by Circuit, is located on the lower ground floor of Pritchatts House, and is accessed using your student ID Card.
-Specific details regarding charges and how to operate the machines are provided within the launderette.
+The Village launderette, which is managed by Circuit, is located on the lower ground floor of Pritchatts House, and is accessed using your student identification card.
+Specific details regarding charges and how to operate the machines is provided in the launderette.
 Issues regarding broken machines, payment issues etc. should be reported directly to Circuit.
-All contact details are displayed in the launderette or please ask at reception.
+Contact details are displayed in the launderette or please ask at reception.